cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{FooterMarks}{green}
 ```

-If you are not happy with the content in the header and footer marks you can
+If you are not happy with the content in the header or the footer you can setup
-setup the fields with the commands below.
-As the fancyhdr package offers a
+the fields to your needs.
+As the `fancyhdr` package offers a very nice
-very nice interface to do this it operates directly on its commands.
+interface for modifications to the header and the footer, the commands below
+operate directly on these.
+However the Open-Science-Thesis class offers aliases
+to make the commands follow the naming of commands in the Open-Science-Thesis
+class.

 ```latex
 \ostHeaderSetup{<places comma separated>}{<content>}